davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

    If you see a `Z` under `STAT` ("state"), then that process is a zombie.

 #### Running `sched_test`
-Remember that we are interested in what happens to all these processes on the single CPU.
+Remember that we are interested in what happens to all these processes on the **single CPU**.
 To ensure that `sched_test` and all its children are pinned to the same CPU core, we can use the following shell command to run `sched_test`:

 ```bash
 taskset -c 0 ./sched_test 2 5